MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-COMPLETE-GUIDE.md

 ## 3. Initial Boot

-If you are familiar with your computer's terminal, like PuTTY for Windows or the Terminal for Mac, we suggest to take this approach.
-Follow path [A] in this documentation.
+You will need a terminal, like PuTTY for Windows or the Terminal for Mac to proceed with the next steps.

-If you don't know what all this means, you'll need a few other things for a one time set up only and follow path [B].

-### 3a. with Terminal

 1. Open a terminal of your choice
 1. Insert your card again if it has been ejected automatically